-Amid rumors of a coup and the former crown prince under house arrest, Jordanians fear for new crackdown
+Amid rumors of a coup and the former crown prince under house arrest, Jordanians fear a new crackdown

-"What was whispered in closed circles is now out in the open," said Daoud Kuttab, the director of the Amman-based community media network, who said that low-level protests in Amman have been met with outsize punitive measures in recent months.
+"What was whispered in closed circles is now out in the open," said Daoud Kuttab, the director of the Amman-based community media network, who said that low-level protests in the capital city have been met with outsize punitive measures in recent months.
 "The official media is totally silent and we know that there is much more to the story that we are not seeing."

+In a clear message that no dissent or criticism against the king would be tolerated, the head of the parliament, Faysal al-Fayez said Sunday that the "the king is a red line" and the country would stand against "any trembling traitorous hand that aims to mess with out security and stability."

 Those arrested in the Saturday roundup included Sharif Hasan, a member of the royal family, and Bassem Awadullah, a former senior official in Jordan’s Royal Hashemite Court who had also served as special Jordanian representative to the Saudi government.